mithunkumarc/learning_java/corejava/datatypes/ReadMe.md

 ##### float vs double

-        The precision of float is only six or seven decimal digits, while double variables have a precision of about 15 digits.
+        The precision of float is only six or seven decimal digits, while double variables have a precision of about 15(12 or 13) digits.
         Therefore it is safer to use double for most calculations.

         float f = 342.234555555f; // output : 342.23456